zegervdv/qmk_firmware/keyboards/nuphy/air75_v2/ansi/customizations.md

 - Fix keyboard randomly crashing/freezing.
 - Fix keyboard not sleeping properly and draining battery.
 This version sleeps the processor and uses almost no battery on sleep.
 - Fix LED lights not powering down when not used.
 This increases battery life around 50-70% when LEDs aren't used.
 - Fix keystrokes being lost on wake.
 Wake keystrokes will appear after a very short delay while board re-establishes connection.
-BT may not be as reliable as the dongle.
+BT wake keys may not be as reliable as the 2.4ghz dongle.
   This is achieved through a buffer of 64 key actions (key down and key up are 2 actions).
 The buffer is cleared if connection is not established within 1s after the last action.
   Key events after the buffer is full will also be dropped.
 - Enhance keyboard reports transmission logic to greatly reduce stuck/lost key strokes.
 It may still occasionally drop/repeat keys but it's rare.